-Sand Rivers was founded by safari legend Richard Bonham, famous for pioneering walking safaris in the Selous.Its site, deep inside the Selous Game Reserve and overlooking a wide curve of the Rufiji River lined with sand banks and girdled by rocky outcrops, was spotted when he explored this region with writer and traveller Peter Matthiessen.
+Sand Rivers was founded by safari legend Richard Bonham, famous for pioneering walking safaris in the Selous.Its site, deep inside Nyerere National Park (previously known as the Selous Game Reserve) and overlooking a wide curve of the Rufiji River lined with sand banks and girdled by rocky outcrops, was spotted when he explored this region with writer and traveller Peter Matthiessen.
 The camp, now owned by one of Tanzania's – in fact Africa's – very best camp owners and safari logistics companies, has a well-deserved, long-standing reputation as one of Tanzania's top safari camps.

 On arrival, you walk through the entranceway of the main thatched building and are immediately wowed by the view from the riverbank location.
 The open sides of the lounge, bar and dining area offer vistas over a river bend and wide sand bank frequented by animals and birds.
 The lounge has an air of rustic chic with whitewashed walls, inset bookshelves, comfortable sofas and chairs, beautiful bronze wildlife sculptures and partially carved supporting poles.
 It’s the hub of the camp and a welcoming environment in which to share a drink or leaf through images of wildlife in coffee table books under cooling ceiling fans.
 The adjacent dining room can be set up with individual or communal tables, both under thatch and on the open-air patio.

 To one side a curved swimming pool is partially shaded by a majestic baobab tree.
 Relax on a sun lounger or sit under cover on comfortable chairs catching up with news in the camps WiFi hub.
-All the while enjoying panoramic views of the river and the wilderness of the southern Selous beyond.
+All the while enjoying panoramic views of the river and the wilderness beyond.

 Sand Rivers also has a small well stocked curio shop which sells a variety of items including beaded jewellery, woven kikoi sarongs and branded T-shirts and caps.